Article: What's going on with the new NSW e-bike regulations?

 Some brands have decided that certification is too expensive, and they will exit the NSW market completely, such as Moustache (which uses the completely safe Bosch system).

 After some intense lobbying from the share-bike operators (Lime, Ario and Hello), rental e-bikes have been exempted from the regulations.
-This means that food delivery riders can continue to rent unsafe e-bikes from unscrupulous operators, and they can still cause battery fires.
+This also means that food delivery riders can continue to rent unsafe e-bikes from unscrupulous operators, and they can still cause battery fires.
+One caveat is that the bikes need to have been purchased prior to Feb 1 2026, so eventually the fleets will age out and need to be replaced with certified bikes.

 What are the implications for owners of e-bikes?